Totino's: History

 The Jeno's line of pizza rolls was rebranded as Totino's in 1993.
 Totino's was acquired by General Mills with its purchase of Pillsbury in 2001.

 Health and nutrition issues

 On November 1, 2007, Totino's and Jeno's brand pizza were recalled for E. coli contamination.

-Totino's products contain cheese substitutes made with hydrogenated oil.
+Totino's products historically contained cheese substitutes made with hydrogenated oil.
 Totino's products have been criticized for their high amount of trans fat and sodium.
 In 2011, Consumer Reports rated Totino's as "only fair for nutrition" because of "high total fat and trans fat and low fiber."
 Packaging on Totino's brand pizza now indicates 0 trans fats per serving.

 In pop culture

 Saturday Night Live featured a popular series of ad parodies for Totino's Pizza Rolls in the 2010s, starring Vanessa Bayer.

-On July 22nd, 2016, the official Sonic the Hedgehog YouTube channel hosted a live stream on both YouTube and Twitch simultaneously, where they announced Sonic Mania and Sonic Forces respectively.
-During the event, they also announced coinciding collaborations with both Totino's and Hooters.
-It is unknown why Totino's or Hooters were chosen for collaborations thanks to their admitted irrelevance to the Sonic IP, although it's implied the collabs were due to Totino's being an American brand and Hooters a Japanese one respectively, the two major markets for the Sonic the Hedgehog franchise: Japan being where it was created and America being where it is most popular and where most of its fanbase resides.

-The collaborations, along with the stream's infamous technical problem riddled status, characterized by a faint erroneous buzzing present throughout the stream, were not only referenced by Sonic Mania itself in the form of a broadcast sign-off screen on the monitor in Studiopolis Zone Act 2 after defeating the Weather Globe, with the "error code" in the bottom right of the monitor being "072216", the day the stream happened on both platforms, along with the also aforementioned erroneous persistent faint buzzing.
-It appears that the buzzing was ripped from the stream directly or possibly recreated, given how it sounds in-game.

-The announcement of the collaboration resulted in various internet memes, especially in the form of Totinos' ad campaigns, their jingle, and references to them, becoming a staple of several Sonic Mania related rips on the SilvaGunner YouTube channel, although being a persistent joke in other areas as well, although rarely utilized due to Mania's inherent relevance to Totino's and vice versa thanks to the live stream.